Tanay2920003/Automated_loan_approval_system/readme.md

 Simple setup is miniconda and env
+# how to run
+uvicorn app:app --reload